feilong/fmripost-resample/docs/api.rst

 Setting up your development environment
 ***************************************

-We believe that *fMRIPost-template* must be free to use, inspect, and critique.
+We believe that *fMRIPost-resample* must be free to use, inspect, and critique.
 Correspondingly, you should be free to modify our software to improve it or adapt it to new use cases and we especially welcome contributions to improve it or its documentation.